-In response to requests from Blue Cross Blue Shield Association, input was received from 5 academic medical centers in 2012.
-Input supported the use of noninvasive electrical bone growth stimulation for the treatment of fracture nonunions or congenital pseudoarthroses of the appendicular skeleton.
+In response to requests, input was received from 5 academic medical centers while this policy was under review in 2012.
+Input supported the use of noninvasive electrical bone growth stimulation for the treatment of fracture nonunions or congenital pseudarthrosis of the appendicular skeleton.
 Input concurred that noninvasive electrical bone growth stimulation is investigational for the treatment of fresh fractures and immediate postsurgical treatment after appendicular skeletal surgery.
 Most reviewers considered the use of noninvasive electrical bone growth stimulation to be investigational for the treatment of delayed union, arthrodesis, or failed arthrodesis.